 WHO SHOULD ATTEND:

 Newly appointed staff who carry out manual handling risk assessments.
-The course is also applicable for personnel such as Area Health & Safety Co-ordinators who need to have an overview of the procedures.
+The course is also applicable for staff such as Health & Safety Co-ordinators who need to have an overview of the procedures.
 It is also appropriate as refresher training for staff who attended training more than 3 years ago.

-Attendees should establish with their Area Health & Safety Co-ordinator or previous manual handling assessor what manual handling risk assessments and records exist for their area.
+Attendees should establish with their manager, Health & Safety Co-ordinator or previous manual handling assessor what manual handling risk assessments and records exist for their area.
 Details of outstanding manual handling problems or issues should be brought to the training session for discussion.
-Participants must also provide a date for Jonathan Crabb to visit them in their workplace approximately 1 week after the course.
+Participants must also provide a date for Jon Crabb to visit them in their workplace approximately 1 week after the course.

 COURSE DATE & TIME: